pwyde/home-cluster/kubernetes/apps/database/dragonfly/README.md

 ### Undeclared Keys

-Undeclared keys is enabled in the cluster with `--default_lua_flags=allow-undeclared-keys` argument.
-This is generally not recommended and not optimal.
-Accessing undeclared keys from scripts is disabled by default in Dragonfly for this reason.
-Immich does however use Redis via BullMQ to manage job queues and must therefore be allowed.
-For more information, see [Dragonfly](https://www.dragonflydb.io/docs/integrations/bullmq#using-undeclared-keys-not-optimized) and [Immich](https://immich.app/docs/developer/architecture#redis) documentation.
+Undeclared keys are enabled in the cluster using the `--default_lua_flags=allow-undeclared-keys` argument.
+This configuration is generally not recommended and may lead to suboptimal performance.
+By default, Dragonfly disables access to undeclared keys in scripts for this reason.
+However, [Immich](../../media/immich/) uses Redis through BullMQ to manage job queues, and therefore requires undeclared keys to be allowed.

+For more information, refer to the [Dragonfly documentation](https://www.dragonflydb.io/docs/integrations/bullmq#using-undeclared-keys-not-optimized) and the [Immich documentation](https://immich.app/docs/developer/architecture#redis).